TGITS/docker-compose-examples/mongodb-docker-compose-examples/README.md

 ## Some explanations

-Some explanations about the docker-compose file, the directory structure and the initialisation data.
+Some explanations about the _docker compose file_, the directory structure and the initialisation data.

 ### Directory structure